 The last tips we’ll leave you with revolve around avoiding splintering of your wood when cutting plywood.
 The four tips we shared above will also help reduce your risks of splintering when cutting plywood with a saw.
 You’ll also want to ensure that you’re using a tough saw with plenty of teeth, as we mentioned earlier.
 Carbide-tipped blades and saws are most recommended here, as they’ve been known to keep their blade shape and sharpness longer than stainless steel saws.

-And again, if you’re working with plywood that has a front face (or even prefinished plywood), taking measures to protect your finish during the cutting process will also help keep your cutting process as smooth, straight, and splinter-free as possible.
+And again, if you’re working with plywood that has a front face (or even prefinished plywood), taking measures to protect your finish during the cutting or bending process will also help keep your cutting process as smooth, straight, and splinter-free as possible.

 You can also avoid splintering by securing the best quality plywood materials for your woodworking or construction project.
 Sourcing your plywood from a dedicated supplier like Cabinet Timbers is always guaranteed to deliver the strongest wood composite materials to support the best possible end results.